-\textbf{Virtual-to-physical qubit initial placement}.
-The current version of \textit{SpinQ} associates virtual qubits of an algorithm with physical qubits (placed in the checkerboard pattern) in a one-to-one manner by numbering the physical qubits from left to right and from bottom to top (as shown in Fig. \ref{fig:crossbar}.
-In the results sections \ref{Evaluation and analysis} and \ref{Discussion and future directions}, we will provide insights on how common initial placement algorithms can be adapted to improve the performance of spin-qubit architectures (such as the crossbar).
+The current version of \textit{SpinQ} associates virtual qubits of an algorithm with physical qubits in a one-to-one manner by numbering the physical qubits from left to right and from bottom to top as shown in Fig. \ref{fig:crossbar}.
+In the results sections \ref{Evaluation and analysis} and \ref{Discussion and future directions}, we will provide insights on how common initial placement algorithms can be adapted to improve the performance of spin-qubit architectures, such as the crossbar.